jneno/nenos-awesome-ai/README.md

-# Neno's Awesome AI List
+# Neno's Awesome Generative AI List
 nenos-awesome-ai - A curated list of AI resources with special focus on Generative AI

 - Articles